miaojiang1987/LeetCode/README.md

 # LeetCode
 A repository for practicing coding skills.

-Languages: C++, Scala, Java and Scala.
+Languages: C++, Python, Java and Scala.

 Welcome to discuss!